ringkubd/laravel-inertia-react-boilerplate/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Anwar Jahid [ajr.jahid@gmail.com](mailto:ajr.jahid@gmail.com).
+If you discover a security vulnerability within ``Laravel Inertia React Boilerplate``, please send an e-mail to ``Anwar Jahid`` [ajr.jahid@gmail.com](mailto:ajr.jahid@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License